Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 One look at a map of Hains Point’s perfect location at the tip of East Potomac Park and you’ll see why its sunrise views stand out.
 From this spot, you can truly see the open sky from any direction, with notable views of the National War College’s stately silhouette and the Frederick Douglass Memorial Bridge in the distance.

-Thanks to a few well placed picnic tables, you’ll have front row seats, so bring coffee and a bag of bagels and settle in for the show.
+Thanks to a few well-placed picnic tables, you’ll have front-row seats to enjoy both sunrise sunset times, so bring coffee and a bag of bagels and settle in for the show.

 credit AmonFocus.com